Orange, New South Wales

 Orange is a city in the Central Tablelands region of New South Wales, Australia.
 It is 254 km west of the state capital, Sydney [206 km on a great circle], at an altitude of 862 m.
-Orange had an estimated urban population of 40,493 as of June 2018 making the city a significant regional centre.
+Orange had an urban population of 41,920 at the 2021 Census, making the city a significant regional centre.
 A significant nearby landmark is Mount Canobolas with a peak elevation of 1395 m AHD and commanding views of the district.
-Orange is situated within the traditional lands of the Wiradjuri Nation.
+Orange is situated within the traditional lands of the Wiradjuri tribe.

-Orange is the birthplace of poets Banjo Paterson and Kenneth Slessor, although Paterson lived in Orange for only a short time as an infant.
+Orange was the birthplace of poets Banjo Paterson and Kenneth Slessor, although Paterson lived in Orange for only a short time as an infant.
 Walter W. Stone, book publisher (Wentworth Books) and passionate supporter of Australian literature, was also born in Orange.
-The first Australian Touring Car Championship, known today as V8 Supercar Championship Series, was held at the Gnoo Blas Motor Racing Circuit in 1960.
+The first Australian Touring Car Championship, known today as the Supercars Championship, was held at the Gnoo Blas Motor Racing Circuit in 1960.